 When we looked at Blunt umbrellas in 2012, we were impressed with their appearance, but not so much with their durability.
 Since then, we’ve had a steady shower of queries about these umbrellas.

 Join today and get instant access to all test results and research.

-First Looks are trials of new or interesting products from the perspective of our product experts.
-Our lab-based tests offer truly objective product comparisons.
+Cars, phones, infomercial products and anything else that takes our fancy — First Looks are trials of new or interesting products from the perspective of our product experts.
+Check out our latest.